 What is hyperthyroidism?

 Hyperthyroidism is a disorder that develops when the thyroid, a butterfly-shaped gland in the front of the neck, makes more thyroid hormone than the body requires.
-The disease is also known by the more technical name thyrotoxicosis, used to describe the presence of too much thyroid hormone in the blood.
+The disease can also lead to the hypermetabolic condition known as thyrotoxicosis, which is used to describe the presence of too much thyroid hormone in the blood.
 Because thyroid hormones circulate through the body in the bloodstream, they affect almost every tissue and cell in the body.
 The disease speeds up many of the body’s functions.

 What are the symptoms of hyperthyroidism?